chazhyseni/chazhyseni.github.io/about.md

 From 2021-2022, I was an [Oak Ridge Institute for Science and Education (ORISE)](https://orise.orau.gov/) postdoctoral fellow at the U.S. Forest Service, where I worked with [Dr. Susan Adams](https://www.srs.fs.usda.gov/staff/sadams01) as part of the Aquatic Conservation and Ecology team.
 This work entails spatial and temporal modeling of stream temperatures aimed at disentangling effects of climate change on diversity of [crayfish communities in Mississippi streams](https://www.srs.fs.usda.gov/crayfish/).

-Since 2023, my research has been at the intersection of evolutionary biology and AI, in order to uncover genotype-phenotype associations with the goal of supporting the mission of Colossal Biosciences to de-extinct the woolly mammoth, the thylacine, and other extinct vertebrates.
+Since 2023, I have been working at Colossal Biosciences, supporting de-extinction projects, including the woolly mammoth and the thylacine.
+In my role as Senior Computational Scientist, I have been conducting research at the intersection of evolutionary biology and AI, in order to uncover genotype-phenotype associations.